Doron Rabinovici: Life

+Doron Rabinovici was born in Israel on December 2, 1961, but the family moved to Vienna in 1964.
+Rabinovici studied at the University of Vienna and received his doctorate in 2000 with the historical work Instanzen der Ohnmacht.
+The Viennese Jewish community leadership from 1938 to 1945 and their reaction to National Socialist persecution and extermination.
 Rabinovici's doctoral thesis concerns the reaction of the Viennese Jewish community's administration to the persecution by the National Socialists and the community's consequent extermination.
 Published in 2000 as Instanzen der Ohnmacht (Authorities of Powerlessness) by Jüdischer Verlag (a branch of Suhrkamp), it raises the painful questions of resistance and collusion that have come to dominate recent debates on the Holocaust.
+The study was published in English by Polity Books in 2011 under the title Eichmann's Jews.